ksator/junos-automation-with-saltstack/README.md

 # SaltStack architecture:
 - salt master.
 - salt minions (agents)
 - salt proxies (enables master to control devices without minion).
-Examples include
+Examples include:
     - devices that could run a minion, but for whatver reasons, don't.
     - devices that cannot run a standard salt-minion
     - devices with limited CPU or memory